thesauri/dpad-compose/README.md

 }
 ```

-In the snippet above, there are two variables that we haven't declared yet: `boxSize` and `previousPress`.
+In the snippet above, two state variables are used that haven't declared yet: `boxSize` and `previousPress`.

 The default indication, ripple indications, grows from the point where the user pressed the item.
 For this reason we need to specify a position for the interaction, even though a d-pad click has no inherent position.
 One option that I found to look good is to have the ripple grow from the center of the item.
 To achieve this we need to know the width and height of the element in question.
-This can be done by adding a [onSizeChanged](https://developer.android.com/reference/kotlin/androidx/compose/ui/layout/OnSizeChangedModifier) modifier that is called whenever the element's global position changes.
+This can be done by adding a [onSizeChanged](https://developer.android.com/reference/kotlin/androidx/compose/ui/layout/package-summary#(androidx.compose.ui.Modifier).onSizeChanged(kotlin.Function1)) modifier that is called whenever the element's size changes.
 We keep track of the size and update it whenever the modifier's block is called:

 ```kotlin